 The Yeaton homestead, built by Paul Yeaton in 1826, sits on 40 wooded acres filled with flower and vegetable gardens and rock walls.
 Original handcrafted details include beams, carvings, chair rails, moldings, built-ins, and mantels on five wood-burning fireplaces.
-The kitchen features rustic beams and whaling oars, a brick hearth, a beehive oven with a built-in gunpowder closet, a professional Frigidaire refrigerator, and a Garland gas stove.
+The kitchen features rustic beams and whaling oars, a brick hearth, a beehive oven with a built-in gunpowder closet, a professional Frigidaire refrigerator, used for the previous bed and breakfast, and a Garland gas stove.
 The Andrew Yeaton Room has a wood-burning fireplace and walk-in closet and the Paul Yeaton Room overlooks the north gardens and side yard.
 On the second floor is Donna’s Room, with a fireplace, bath, and hatch in the floor that leads to a secret spot; a sunny birthing room with painted-wood floors; and a suite added in 2006.
 Explore trails that lead to a babbling brook and scenery with wildlife galore.

 This is a beautiful 1850s Cape situated on 95 acres with lots of privacy.
 Many recent upgrades include new windows, a two-car garage with a breezeway, a whole-house generator, a sauna, and much more.
 You’ll find beautiful wide-pine floors and a fireplace in the bedroom and a detached shed with a screened porch that would make an ideal artist’s studio.
 This is an excellent opportunity to relocate to western Maine and grow your own food.
 Grapes, blueberries, and fruit trees are already in place.